|

 Outcomes

-indigeneity remains vital and relevant to understanding modern
+contemporary indigeneity remains vital and relevant to understanding

-settler states such as Canada and Australia, as well as states with
+modern settler states such as Canada and Australia, as well as

-indigenous majorities such as Bolivia and Guatemala.
-It is hoped
+states with indigenous majorities such as Bolivia and Guatemala.
+It

 appreciation of the continued presence and the politics of protest